asearfos/chipper/docs/chipper_manual.md

 given at the end.
 Then, you will be given the chance to adjust the final threshold to be used in song analysis.

 The colors are to help you distinguish the syntax of the song which is also written numerically above the spectrogram.
 Two syllables are considered to be identical if they overlap with an accuracy greater than or equal to the syllable similarity threshold.
 The syntax is found sequentially, meaning if the second syllable is found to be the same as the first, and the third syllable is found to be the same as the second but not the first, the third will still be the same as both the first and second syllables.
 To help, the average, minimum and maximum percent similarity between like syllables is also provided.
 Note: the minimum can be less than the threshold because syntax is found sequentially.

+Any signal between syllables will be grey and will not be considered in the analysis.
+Similarly, any noise (determined using the Noise Threshold from the previous step) will be white and will not be considered in the analysis.

 **Running Analysis**

-The Note Size Threshold and Syllable Similarity Threshold will be used in Song Analysis.
+The Noise Threshold and Syllable Similarity Threshold will be used in Song Analysis.
 If you have not used the two widgets to determine appropriate thresholds, do so before running Song Analysis.

 Starting Song Analysis will first take you to a file explorer to choose a folder of gzip outputs from Syllable Segmentation.

-*Note: the gzips do not have to be in their original output folder; the user could have moved them to a new location.
+*Note: The gzips do not have to be in their original output folder; the user could have moved them to a new location.
 If other file types are in the same folder, they will be ignored.*